paribytes/TeloTales/README.md

 * `{sequence_name}_stage2_coverage.txt`: Chromosome-specific telomeric read counts (output of `stage2.py`)
 * `stage2coverage`: Combined telomeric read counts for each chromosome across all sequences (output of `realcoverage.sh`)
 * `ScaledGenomicOutput.txt`: Scaled telomeric reads for all the sequences

+## Contact
+* If you’d like to discuss this project or get in touch for other inquiries, please email me at priyanshishah213@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/priyanshi-p-shah/).